LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 • Shred paper statements before disposal

-• Store physical statements in a locked filing cabinet
+• Store physical statements in locked cabinet

 • Keep backup copies in a safe deposit box

-How to Organize Your Bank Statements
+How to Organize Your Statements

-Digital Organization Best Practices:
+Digital Organization Best Practices

 Use a consistent naming convention

-Example: "BankName_AccountType_YYYYMM.pdf"
+Example: "BankName_AccountType_YYYYMM.pdf" (e.g., "Chase_Checking_202501.pdf")

 Create a folder structure by year

-Financial Documents → 2025 → Bank Statements → [Monthly statements]
+Financial Documents > 2025 > Bank Statements > [Monthly statements]

 Back up to cloud storage

-Use secure cloud services like Google Drive, Dropbox, or OneDrive with two-factor authentication.
-Set up automatic backup for your financial documents folder.
+Use secure cloud services like Google Drive or Dropbox with two-factor authentication.

 Set calendar reminders

 Create monthly reminders to download and file new statements.
-This ensures you never miss a statement and have complete records.

-How Long to Keep Bank Statements:
+How Long to Keep Bank Statements

 1 Year:

-Regular monthly statements for general reference and budget tracking
+Regular monthly statements for general reference

 3 Years: